Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Abstract

 \section{Abstract}

-We study efficiency improvements in estimating a vector of potential outcome means using linear regression adjustment when there are more than two treatment levels.
-We show that using separate regression adjustments for each assignment level is never worse, asymptotically, than using the subsample averages.
-We also show that separate regression adjustment improves over pooled regression adjustment except in the obvious case where slope parameters in the linear projections are identical across the different assignment levels.
-We also characterize the class of nonlinear regression adjustment methods that preserve consistency of the potential outcome means despite arbitrary misspecification of the conditional mean functions.
-Finally, we apply this general potential outcomes framework to a contingent valuation study for estimating lower bound mean willingness to pay for an oil spill prevention program in California.
+We study efficiency improvements in randomized experiments for estimating a vector of potential outcome means using regression adjustment (RA) when there are more than two treatment levels.
+We show that linear RA which estimates separate slopes for each assignment level is never worse, asymptotically, than using the subsample averages.
+We also show that separate RA improves over pooled RA except in the obvious case where slope parameters in the linear projections are identical across the different assignment levels.
+We further characterize the class of nonlinear RA methods that preserve consistency of the potential outcome means despite arbitrary misspecification of the conditional mean functions.
+Finally, we apply these regression adjustment techniques to efficiently estimate the lower bound mean willingness to pay for an oil spill prevention program in California.